We are delighted to announce Macmillan Cancer Support as our ‘Charity of the Year’ for 2017/18.

 On behalf of the award panel, George Babalev (Club Development Co-ordinator and Disability Lead for the Bowls Development Alliance) said: “For a second year in a row the standard of the nominations was exceptionally high and the nature of the activities detailed within them were both inspiring and humbling.
 I congratulate all of this year’s nominated clubs for their commendable efforts towards making the sport and their clubs more inclusive.
 I hope they all continue to build on the successes of 2019 and progress even further next year in their endeavour to provide opportunities for disabled people to participate in bowls.”

 Throughout the next year, Love Fisher Brown Award entrants will be profiled, and their great work showcased.
 We will soon be uploading case studies about the nominated clubs which you can access as attachments at the bottom of this page.

 The Bowls Development Alliance, working in partnership with Disability Bowls England, Bowls England, English Indoor Bowling Association and Activity Alliance have produced a support package for clubs, coaches and volunteers who wish to develop their workforce, facilities and activities to better cater for disabled participants.
 Our package includes the 'Guide to Disabled People's Participation', Working with Disabled People in Bowls module and the Bowls Disability Mark.

-First launched in March 2014, the 'Guide to Disabled People's Participation' offers ideas and guidance on ensuring that everyone, regardless of disability have access to the sport of bowls from a beginner through to the elite performer.
+The aim of the advisory guide is to provide clubs, volunteers and coaches with ideas and guidance on ensuring that everyone, regardless of disability or health condition, has access to the sport of bowls, whether as a beginner or an elite performer.

 The new guide encompasses all of these topics in greater detail including information about: